Zaragoza: Pioneering a Citizen-Centric Smart City Vision

 SMART CITIES NEED TO BE PURPOSE- AND SOLUTION-DRIVEN TO REACH NEED-BASED GOALS

 Zaragoza has realized that to reach certain urban development goals, citizen involvement in smart city solutions to satisfy needs are critical to success.
 Driving solutions with purpose is the recipe for a truly smart city.
-Explore more than 460 solutions implemented in 400 cities and communities in the FREE SMART CITY SOLUTION DATABASE.
+Explore hundreds of solutions implemented in more than 900 cities and communities in the FREE SMART CITY SOLUTION DATABASE.
 Join now!

 Hosting an Eurocities Forum on Urban Data and Co-Creation